bartoszstaryga/mgnl-tools/README.md

 ### `getPage`

 Fetches the page and template definitions.
 Returns everything that is needed for editable pages components in Magnolia.

+Auto detect if preview inside Magnolia is in Campaign Manager and then fetches from Campaign Manager endpoint.

 ```javascript
 import mgnlTools from 'mgnl-tools';